SyncfusionExamples/How-to-create-Xamarin.Forms-image-button/README.md

 ## <a name="imagebutton"></a>Create image button with ImageSource

-You can create an image button by using the ImageSource property which is used to set the image in button.
-In additional, you have to set ShowIcon property value as true.
-The following code example shows how to instantiate an image button using ImageSource.
+You can create an image button by using the ImageSource property that is used to set the image in button.
+In addition, you have to set the value of the ShowIcon property as true.

+The following code example shows how to use ImageSource to instantiate an image button.

  ```